 To change your Chrome search engine on Android, open your browser, select ‘Settings’ and then go to the Search Engine option.
 You can choose from the list of search engines or you can choose ‘Manage Search Engines’ if you want to add Search Encrypt to the list.

-Private Search Engines With No History
+Private Search Engines With Hidden Search History

 One advantage that Search Encrypt offers over many of the other search engines on the market is that your search terms don’t show up in your history.
 While DuckDuckGo is probably the most popular private search engine, it doesn’t hide your search terms in your browsing history.